 For example, suppose the problem at hand is technical or requires specific knowledge and expertise that the person asking for help doesn’t have, and you do.
 In that case, you should give them the advice they require, as they won’t find the solution themselves or it will take them too long to do so.

-Learning and personal growth are, for me at least, some of the most important elements in life, but they aren’t the only ones.
-Life is complex and full of many moving parts, and sometimes, perhaps most of the times, it will make sense to stop for a moment and ask questions instead of giving advice.
-Still, some other times, it will be easier and better for all concerned to provide an answer, advice, or tip and get over with.
+Learning and personal growth are, at least for me, some of the most important elements in life, but they aren’t the only ones.
+Life is complex and full of many moving parts, and sometimes, it will make sense to stop for a moment and ask questions instead of giving advice.
+Still, some other times, it will be easier and better for all concerned to provide an answer, advice, or tip and get it over with.

 I’ll leave it to you to decide when to use each, but if you allow me one last tiny little piece of advice, I would err towards asking more questions and giving less advice.
 You are probably giving too much advice today, and you haven’t realized it yet.